-The Free Trial Trap: Why 94% of Your Signups Never Convert to Paid
+The Agentic Free Trial: Why 94% of SaaS Signups Never Convert to Paid

 SaaSRevenueExpert Insight

-The Free Trial Trap: Why 94% of Your Signups Never Convert to Paid
+The Agentic Free Trial: Why 94% of SaaS Signups Never Convert to Paid

 Your SaaS free trial has a 6% conversion rate.
-You think that's normal because everyone says so.
-It's not normal — it's a symptom of an onboarding architecture that was never engineered for activation.
-Here's what the top 2% of SaaS products do differently.
+You think that's normal because legacy benchmarks say so.
+It's not normal — it's a symptom of a passive onboarding architecture.
+Here is how the top 2% of SaaS products use Agentic Onboarding to autonomously drive users to the 'Aha moment' in under 5 minutes.

 Article Roadmap